sass/sass-site/source/documentation/values/strings.md

   strings.
 {% endheadsUp %}

-{% markdown %}
 ### Escapes in Unquoted Strings

 {% compatibility 'dart: "1.11.0"', 'libsass: false', 'ruby: false', 'feature: "Normalization"' %}
   LibSass, Ruby Sass, and older versions of Dart Sass don't normalize escapes in identifiers.
 Instead, the text in the unquoted string is the exact text the user wrote.
 For example, `\1F46D` and `👭` are not considered equivalent.
 {% endcompatibility %}

 When an unquoted string is parsed, the literal text of escapes are parsed as part of the string.
 For example, `\a ` is parsed as the characters `\`, `a`, and space.
 In order to ensure that unquoted strings that have the same meanings in CSS are parsed the same way, though, these escapes are *normalized*.
 For each code point, whether it's escaped or unescaped:

 * If it's a valid identifier character, it's included unescaped in the unquoted string.
 For example, `\1F46D` returns the unquoted string `👭`.

 * If it's a printable character other than a newline or a tab, it's included after a `\`.
 For example, `\21 ` returns the unquoted string `\!`.

 * Otherwise, the lowercase Unicode escape is included with a trailing space.
 For example, `\7Fx` returns the unquoted string `\7f x`.
-{% endmarkdown %}

 {% codeExample 'normalization', false %}
   @use "sass:string";